Louisa Puller: Artistic career

-Puller travelled widely throughout England during World War Two on behalf of Recording Britain, depicting the impact of war in at least nine different counties and was among the most prolific artists employed by the scheme.
+Puller travelled widely throughout England during World War Two on behalf of the Recording Britain project of war artists, depicting the impact of war in at least nine different counties; she was among the most prolific artists employed by the scheme.
+In a review of the second exhibition of Recording Britain at the National Gallery in 1942, she was described as a "new discovery".
 For Recording Britain, Puller was sent at short notice to the village of Sudbourne in Suffolk, arriving just hours before it was appropriated for tank training by the British Army and the local population departed.
 Her other contributions included six studies of Tetbury in Gloucestershire.
 The War Artists' Advisory Committee, WAAC, purchased two watercolours by Puller of bomb damage in the City of London.
-Her work for Recording Britain is now part of the collection of the Victoria & Albert Museum, while the Imperial War Museum holds the paintings purchased from her by WAAC.